tektoncd/cli/docs/cmd/tkn_pipeline_start.md

 To start a pipeline, you will need to pass the following:

-- Resources
+- Workspaces
 - Parameters, at least those that have no default value

 ### Examples

-To run a Pipeline that has one git resource and no parameter.
+To run a Pipeline that has one workspace and no parameter.

-	$ tkn pipeline start --resource source=samples-git
+	$ tkn pipeline start --workspace name=my-empty-dir,emptyDir=""

 To create a workspace-template.yaml